voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.89.2 is scheduled for 9/10/2023 between 8pm and 10pm CST

+Changes related to Integrity of Processing (fixes)
+* BE-882  TWIML sessions not closed if no TWIML Stop message sent on websocket

+All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
+If nothing is reported in the specific category then it means there were no such relevant changes in this release.

 ### Maintenance release 1.89.1 is scheduled for 9/7/2023 between noon and 3pm CST

 Changes related to Integrity of Processing (fixes)